-Here are 36 facts you will love about pi.
+Here are 25 fascinating facts about pi:

 2. Since the exact value of pi can never be calculated, we can never find the accurate area or circumference of a circle.